 The approach starts on the saddle between Jochalm and Reisskofel, on the altitude of 1492 m.
-See the main page how to get there.
+See the parent page how to get there!

 Good shoes, poles.